 During her time as an undergraduate at UCSB, Yazmín conducted research for the Education and Chicano/a/x Studies Department, shedding light on the challenges faced by first-generation and undocumented students in academia.
 As a first-generation student herself, Yazmín is passionate about promoting equal access to higher education.

-B.A.
-UCSB, Chicano/a/x Studies
+UCSB, Bachelor of Arts in Chicano/a/x Studies

 Board of Directors